Sign up to receive tips and stay current with the latest IELTS news.

 Section 2 takes a closer look at your workplace survival skills.
-The texts here are taken from job descriptions, contracts, staff development and training manuals, as well as pay and workplace condition documents.
+The texts here are taken from job descriptions, contracts, staff development and training manuals, as well as documents on pay and workplace conditions.

 Section 3 contains a long and more complex text on a topic of general interest.
 Texts could be taken from newspapers, magazines or books.

 IELTS General Training Writing

 The General Training Writing test is made up of two tasks, Writing Task 1 and Writing Task 2.
 The topics in each task are of general interest.

 In Writing Task 1, you will need to write a letter in response to a given situation that requires you to request information or explain a situation.
 For example, you might be asked to write a letter to suggest how to improve the facilities at a library.
 Examiners will look at your ability to provide general, factual information in relation to the task, express needs, wants, likes and dislikes, as well as opinions, views and complaints.

 Writing Task 2 is a little different.
 You will be asked to write an essay in response to a point of view, argument or problem.
 You will be assessed on whether you can provide general, factual information, outline a problem, present a solution, justify an opinion or evaluate and challenge ideas, evidence or an argument.

 IELTS General Training Speaking